New Treatments For Bladder Cancer in 2020

 Of course, the biggest news for NMIBC is the recent FDA approval of the immune checkpoint drug pembrolizumab (Keytruda) for systemic (intravenous) treatment of high grade NMIBC that is not responsive to BCG.
 In clinical testing, 41% of patients experienced complete responses with median duration of 16 months.

-Muscle-invasive bladder cancer (MIBC), not metastatic
+Muscle-invasive bladder cancer treatment (MIBC), not metastatic

 A far more threatening form of bladder cancer, MIBC is often treated by partial or complete removal of the bladder, usually after pre-surgery (neoadjuvant) chemotherapy, sometimes with concurrent radiation.
 After the tumor (or bladder) excision (adjuvant), more chemotherapy may be given.